Lukasa/httpcache/README.rst

-http-cache: HTTP Caching for Python
+httpcache: HTTP Caching for Python
 ===================================

-HTTP, like all well designed standards, has multiple confusing mechanisms for caching.
-This module is a HTTP cache that knows how to use HTTP headers and status codes to correctly cache your HTTP traffic.
+HTTP, like all well designed standards, has multiple confusing mechanisms for caching. httpcache is a HTTP cache that knows how to use HTTP headers and status codes to correctly cache your HTTP traffic.
 It's built for use with the excellent `Requests <https://github.com/kennethreitz/requests>`_ library, because if you're not using Requests you're probably prepared to roll your own